-Rhabdomyolysis is a condition in which skeletal muscle tissue dies, releasing substances into the blood that cause kidney failure.
+Rhabdomyolysis is muscle breakdown, releasing substances into the blood that cause kidney failure.

-Myoglobin can block the complex tubing system of the kidney.
+Myoglobin can block the complex tubing system of the kidneys.
 If blockages become severe enough, kidney damage and failure can occur.
-Other cellular enzymes, especially creatine kinase (CK), also put stress on the kidney.
+Other cellular enzymes, especially creatine kinase (CK), also

 Damaged muscle tissues also retain body fluids.
 This can cause dehydration as well as reduce the flow of blood to the kidney, thereby increasing the risk of organ damage.

-The complications associated with rhabdomyolysis depend on the severity of the case and on several individual factors.
-Minor cases may not cause any noticeable symptoms and might only be spotted with blood serum tests.
-Severe cases often cause severe muscle pain, however, and can be life-threatening.
+The complications associated with rhabdomyolysis depend on the severity of the case and several individual factors.
+Minor cases may not cause any noticeable symptoms.
+Severe cases often cause severe muscle pain and can be life threatening.

-Most cases of rhabdomyolysis are considered a part of crush syndrome, a condition that occurs as the result of traumatic skeletal muscle injury.
-But generally, anything that causes muscle injury, dehydration, or kidney injury increases a person’s chances of developing the condition.
+The most common cause of rhabdomyolysis is acute skeletal muscle injuries.
+However, anything that causes muscle injury, dehydration, or kidney injury increases a person’s chances of developing the condition.

 - crushing damage to skeletal muscle tissues